 Pest Facts for National Trivia Day!

 January 4 is National Trivia Day.
-It may seem trivial to celebrate a day dedicated to information considered of little importance or value, but we thought it would be fitting to share some interesting pest facts!
+So we thought it would be fitting to share some interesting pest facts!

 - Ants can distinguish between sour, sweet, bitter and salty tastes.

 - Some species of ants have compound eyes and well-developed vision, while some unfortunate species are blind.

 - Ants vary in length from about 1/16 of an inch to almost 2 inches.

 - Bats are the only mammal that can truly fly.